MVEERESH0926/Library-management-ProGrad/README.md

 # Library-management-ProGrad

-Admin details: to oopem library user name: admin@gmail.com password : admin@123
+Admin details: to oopem library

+User name: admin@gmail.com

+Password : admin@123

 A web based online Library system with end to end functionalities using MySQL for backend and HTML, CSS, JQuery, PHP for the front end.